LucaRota4/The_Minority_Reports/docs/test-summary.md

-# AGORA Voting and Resolution Test Summary
+# The Minority Reports Voting and Resolution Test Summary

-This document summarizes the test suite for the AGORA private proposal system, focusing on voting mechanisms and resolution logic implemented in `test/voting-resolution.ts`.
+This document summarizes the test suite for the Minority Reports private proposal system, focusing on voting mechanisms and resolution logic implemented in `test/voting-resolution.ts`.

 ## Test Overview